barryo/nagios-plugins/README.md

 ### check_chassis_server.pl

-This scrip polls a Linux / BSD server and  checks and generates alerts on the following items:
+This script polls a Linux / BSD server and  checks and generates alerts on the following items:

 * a warning if the device was recently rebooted;
 * a warning / critical if the 1/5/15 min load average is above thresholds set in the servers SNMP config file;